nuuuwan/news_lk3_data/README.md

 From left : CWEIC Chairman Lord Marland and President Ranil Wickremesinghe

-From left :  State Minister of Investment Promotion Dilum Amunugama
+From left :  State Minister of Investment Promotion Dilum Amunugama and CWEIC Chairman Lord Marland

 Commonwealth Enterprise and Investment Council (CWEIC) Chairman Lord Marland concluded a successful 3-day visit to Sri Lanka as part of a larger trip to South and South East Asia.
 The visit presented a significant opportunity to foster further ties between the Government, business sector and the CWEIC.